Benjamín Rojas: Breakthrough (1998–2003)

 Rojas was born in La Plata, and began his professional acting career in 1998, when he was 12 years old: he was cast as Yago in Cris Morena's production, Chiquititas.
 His portrayed a Tarzan–like boy who helped Jimena, played by María Jimena Piccolo, to get out of a jungle.
 In turn Jimena took him to the Rincón de Luz orphanage.
 In 1999, for its fifth season, Chiquititas got a complete makeover and renewed its story completely.
 Rojas continued on the show but playing a new character, Bautista Arce.
 He reprised the role in Chiquititas feature film Chiquititas: Rincón de Luz.

 In 2002, he renewed his contract with the Cris Morena Group and was cast for the role of Pablo Bustamante in the Martín Fierro Award—nominated hit television series Rebelde Way.
 Along with former Chiquititas fellows Camila Bordonaba, Felipe Colombo and Luisana Lopilato, he formed a music band, named Erreway, which sold more than 10 million compact disc units worldwide.
 In 2004, Rojas reprised his role of Pablo Bustamante in Erreway: 4 Caminos, a Rebelde Way spin–off film.
-His films have grossed 8.7 billion in global box office.